SuryaKari/Udacity-Data-Analyst/stroop-effect.md

 ![Congruent Vs Incongruent](https://github.com/Suryak1986/Udacity-Data-Analyst/blob/master/CvIC.PNG)

 We can clearly see from the graph above that it takes people longer to finish the incongruent words than the congruent one

+### Now, perform the statistical test and report your results.
+What is your confidence level and your critical statistic value?
+Do you reject the null hypothesis or fail to reject it?
+Come to a conclusion in terms of the experiment task.
+Did the results match up with your expectations?

+From the values in the difference, we can calculate the Standard Error

+**Standard Error** = Standard Deviation of Difference / Sqrt(Number of Observations)
+**Calculated Value** = 2.0930

+**T Value** = Mean Difference/Standard Error
+**Calculated Value** = -8.02071

+**For 23 Degrees of Freedom and for an Alpha value of 0.05** : T Critical is + or - 2.0686

+**Confidence Interval** = Mean of Difference + or - Margin of Error
+**Margin of Error** = tcritical * S.E
+**Calculated Value** = -24.55 to 8.62

+As we can see, the T Statistic of the difference falls in the critical zone (Higher than T-Critical), so we have enough evidence to *REJECT THE NULL HYPOTHESIS*

+**CONCLUSION** : The Time taken for reading the congruent words is different from the time taken for reading the incongruent words.